metrumresearchgroup/nmrec/docs/records.md

  * data (parse: partial)

    notes:
-   * filename must be first argument
+   * filename must be first argument and must be on first line
+   * filename may be separated from next argument with comma
    * `*` is for when there is more than one problem (which at least initially won't be supported)